tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 - **Data Types**.
 The Database Provider decides the appropriate mapping.
 - **Nullable Types**.
 Properties with nullable data types can be null, e.g. `string?
 Name { get; set; }`, otherwise a value is required, e.g. `string Name { get; set; }`.

+By convention, an alternate key is introduced for you when you identify a property which isn't the primary key as the target of a relationship.

 ## Configuration using Data Annotation Attributes

 Attributes can be placed on a class or property and specify metadata about that class or property.